-The Forest Preserves of Cook County acknowledges that we are on the ancestral homelands of the Council of Three Fires—the Ojibwa, Ottawa and Potawatomi tribes—and a place of trade with many other tribes, including the Ho-Chunk, Miami, Menominee, Sauk and Meskwaki.
+The Forest Preserves of Cook County acknowledges that we are on the lands of the Council of Three Fires—the Ojibwa, Ottawa and Potawatomi—as well as the Miami, Ho-Chunk, Menominee, Sauk and Meskwaki peoples.

 As a land management agency, we acknowledge that we have played a role in shaping the histories of local Native Americans by acquiring this land.
-We must also recognize, share and celebrate the history of local Native Americans and their immemorial ties to this land.
+We also recognize, share and celebrate their immemorial ties to this land.

 We commit ourselves to developing deeper partnerships that advocate for the progress, dignity and humanity of the many diverse Native Americans who still live and practice their heritage and traditions on this land today.

 The Land Acknowledgement can be used in official materials or read at the beginning of a public program, ecological stewardship day or other gathering.
 Most often, a Forest Preserves staff member or guest host will read the Land Acknowledgement.

 The Forest Preserves Conservation & Experiential Programming (CEP) Department has developed standards and resources for incorporating the Land Acknowledgement into our public programming and respectfully presents the Land Acknowledgement at our public events.